ENG 400: Internship

 Instructions, prompts, and evaluative criteria for each of these course components are explained at more length below.

-Impressions from Placement Partners, 20%
+I. Impressions from Placement Partners, 20%

+II.
 Individual Work Plan, due (printed out) at On-Campus Meeting 2, 10%

-Weekly Reports on Internship Work, 10%
+III.
+Weekly Bare-Bones Reports on Internship Work, 10%

-12-Minute Final Critical/Creative Presentation, due either in On-Campus Meeting 5 or 6 (as assigned at random), 20%
+V. 12-Minute Final Critical/Creative Presentation, due either in On-Campus Meeting 5 or 6 (as assigned at random), 20%

-Actual Attendance at your Placement (Work Sessions/Meetings/Events) and On-Campus Meetings, 20%
+VI.
+Responsible Attendance at your Placement (Work Sessions/Meetings/Events) and On-Campus Meetings, 20%

-Impressions from Placement Partners
+I. Impressions from Placement Partners

 After the end of your placement, I will share a simple exit questionnaire with your partner organization, asking them five simple question sets: